FOSSEE/st-scripts/getting-started-strings/script.rst

 we learnt

   * How to define strings
-  * Different types of defining a string
+  * Different ways of defining a string
   * String concatenation and repeatition
   * Accessing individual elements of the string
   * Immutability of strings